guidj/rl-daaf/docs/ray.md

 In case the cluster is using a different version of ray, it may be simplest to create a separate environment for local jobs and one for remote jobs, each with the suitable version of ray.

+Note: when ray submits a ray, it respects the local .gitignore.
+So any files required shouldn't match patterns in .gitignore.